 One of the essential aspects of disaster impact reduction is ensuring safer housing and shelter capable of withstanding the forces inflicted due to hazard events.
-Most of the casualties during disasters are associated with buildings collapsing.
+Most of the casualties during disasters are associated with the collapse of buildings.
 Therefore the quality assurance of housing construction and infrastructure is an essential part of urban risk reduction.
-The imperatives for promoting safe building construction in the context of disaster-related structural and non-structural risks are:
+The imperatives for promoting safe